exercism/v3/docs/maintainers/concept-exercise-style-guide.md

 Where possible and relevant, format code first as if it was being typed into a terminal, or if not applicable to your language, as if in a code file itself.
 Please reference the docs for your language, as they may have more information.

-For example, Python has the REPL, so we prefer formatting example code as if it was being typed into the REPL, with a leading `>>>`:
+For example, Python has the REPL (read-eval-print loop), which allows a programmer to type code directly into a terminal, so we prefer formatting example code as if it was being typed into the REPL, with a leading `>>>`:

 ```
 >>> extract_message("[INFO] Logline message")